nf-core/website/markdown/usage/nf_core_tutorial.md

 Unfortunately, at the time of writing, Travis CI, Docker Hub and Zenodo (automated DOI assignment for releases) services are not created automatically.
 These can only be set up by _nf-core_ administrators, so please ask someone to do this for you on Slack.

 ### Initial community review
 Once everything is set up and all tests are passing on the `dev` branch, let us know on Slack and we will do a large community review.
 This is a one-off process that is done before the first release for all pipelines.
-In order to give a nice interface to review _all_ pipeline code, we create a "pseudo pull request" comparing `dev` against the first commit in the pipeline (hopefully the template creation).
+In order to give a nice interface to review _all_ pipeline code, we create a _"pseudo pull request"_ comparing `dev` against the first commit in the pipeline (hopefully the template creation).
 This PR will never be merged, but gives the GitHub review web pages where people can comment on specific lines in the code.

 These first community reviews can take quite a long time and typically result in a lot of comments and suggestions (nf-core/deepvariant famously had 156 comments before it was approved).
 Try not to be intimidated - this is the main step where the community attempts to standardise and suggest improvements for your code.
 Your pipeline will come out the other side stronger than ever!

 ### Making the first release
 Once the pseudo-PR is approved, you're ready to make the release.
 To do this, first bump the pipeline version to a stable tag using `nextflow bump-version`, then open a pull-request from the `dev` branch to `master`.
+Once tests are passing and two _nf-core_ members have approved this PR, it can be merged to `master`.
+Then a GitHub release is made, using the contents of the changelog as a description.

+Pipeline version numbers (release tags) should be numerical only, using semantic versioning.
+For example, with a release version `1.4.3`, bumping `1` would correspond to the _major_ release where results would no longer be backwards compatible.
+Changing `4` would be a minor release, for example adding some new features.
+Changing `3` would be a patch release for minor things such as fixing bugs.

 ### Template updates
-### Pipeline version numbers
-### Review releases
+Over time, new versions of nf-core/tools will be released with changes to the template.
+In order to keep all _nf-core_ pipelines in sync, we have developed an automated synchronisation procedure.
+A GitHub bot account, [@nf-core-bot](https://github.com/nf-core-bot) is scripted on a new tools release to use `nf-core create` with the new template using the input values you used on your pipeline.
+This is committed to the `TEMPLATE` branch and a pull-request created to incorporate these changes into `dev`.

+Note that these PRs can sometimes create git _merge conflicts_ which will need to be resolved manually.
+There are plugins for most code editors to help with this process.
+Once resolved and checked this PR can be merged and a new pipeline release created.

 ### Exercise 6 (releasing pipelines)
 * Use `nf-core bump-version` to update the required version of Nextflow in your pipeline
 * Bump your pipeline's version to 1.0, ready for its first release!
 * Make sure that you're signed up to the _nf-core_ slack (get an invite on [nf-co.re](https://nf-cor.re)) and drop us a line about your latest and greatest pipeline plans!
 * Ask to be a member of the _nf-core_ GitHub organisation by commenting on [this GitHub issue](https://github.com/nf-core/nf-co.re/issues/3)
 * If you're a twitter user, make sure to follow the [@nf_core](https://twitter.com/nf_core) account

+## Conclusion
+I hope that this _nf-core_ tutorial has been helpful!
+Remember that there is more in-depth documentation on many of these topics available on the [nf-core website](https://nf-co.re).
+If in doubt, please ask for help on Slack.

+If you have any suggestions for how to improve this tutorial, or spot any mistakes, please create an issue or pull request on the [nf-core/nf-co.re repository](https://github.com/nf-core/nf-co.re).

+> Phil Ewels, September 2019